 Since you can't choose a specific area to lose fat, you have to lose total body fat.
 Reducing your calorie intake and increasing your physical activity is the easiest — and only — way to get slimmer arms.

 The Myth of Spot Reduction

-A more recent study published in a 2013 issue of the Journal of Strength and Conditioning Research found spot training ineffective too.
-Participants performed three workouts per week that included up to 1,000 repetitions of the leg press on only one leg.
-After 12 weeks, researchers recorded no notable difference in the fat levels in the worked and unworked legs, but did observe some fat loss occurred in the upper body.
+Anecdotal evidence shows that targeted fat loss isn't possible, and so does scientific research.
+A study published in a 2013 issue of the Journal of Strength and Conditioning Research found spot training ineffective.
+Participants performed three workouts per week that included up to 1,200 repetitions of the leg press on only one leg.
+After 12 weeks, researchers recorded no notable difference in the fat levels in the worked and unworked legs, but did observe significantly greater fat loss in the upper body.

-Eating for Fat Loss and Thinner Arms
+Eating for Thinner Arms

 Ideas for meals include eggs with peppers, mushrooms and spinach with 100-percent whole-wheat toast at breakfast; a leafy green salad with a whole-grain roll and grilled chicken for lunch; and 100-percent whole wheat pasta with broiled flank steak and roasted summer squash for dinner.

 Stay away from processed snacks containing loads of sugar, refined grains and saturated fat.
-Choose an orange with a cheese stick, deli turkey wrapped in lettuce with mustard and grape tomatoes, peanut butter on an apple or almonds with a pear instead.
+Choose an orange with a cheese stick, deli turkey wrapped in lettuce with mustard and grape tomatoes, almond butter on an apple or almonds with a pear instead.

-Comprehensive Exercise for Fat Loss
+Exercise for Fat Loss